By Michael Hoang on Apr 24, 2022

 Navigational search intent means the user is trying find a specific website.
 Therefore, these searches usually have company or brand names.
 Users might also add other information to try to get to the correct page such as a specific product page, a contact us page or a log-in page.

-Now that we’ve covered the basics, realize that the lines can be blurry.
+Following are some factors you will want to consider when trying to determine search intent.
+But realize that the lines can be blurry.
 One search could have more than one search intent.

 You don’t need to figure all this out on your own.
-There are tools out there that analyze keyword intent such as one from Semrush
+There are tools out there that analyze keyword intent such as one from Semrush.

 Sure, you want those with commercial and transactional search intent to easily find the relevant pages on your website if you are selling products or services.
 But don’t ignore optimizing for navigational search intent, or people looking for you may end up finding your competitors instead.

 But what about informational search intent?
-People just looking for information may not be ready to make a purchase, but there are other benefits to this kind of traffic.
+Someone just looking for information may not be ready to make a purchase, but there are other benefits to this kind of traffic.
 Google likes sites that provide valuable, relevant content.
 That means your search rankings are likely to improve if you optimize for informational search intent.
 Then those who are ready to make a purchase will have an easier time finding your website.

 Instead of just throwing content onto your site without a plan, know what you want to accomplish with that content.
 Do you want to educate your audience and provide them with valuable general information hoping to drive traffic and views?